flexcompute-readthedocs/flow360-helpcenter/docs/04.top-bar/01.project-tree/README.md

 # Project Tree

 The project tree is a hierarchical visualization interface that displays the complete workflow of your CFD simulation, from geometry to final results.
 It provides an intuitive way to track simulation progress and navigate between different stages of your analysis.

+>**Note:** The project tree is generated automatically based on your settings and intelligently identifies existing nodes that match your specifications.
+>
+>For example, if a surface mesh with identical settings already exists in the project, Flow360 will reuse it rather than generating a duplicate.
+Similarly, when a case with matching simulation parameters exists, the system will utilize the existing case instead of running a redundant simulation.

 ![project_tree](./Figures/project_tree.png)